East-West Water Line

 This fall crews will begin work at the Forest Dale Golf Course to install the final stretch of water line for this phase of the project.
 This portion of the project will be constructed on the north perimeter of the golf course and in expected to have minimal impacts to the public, with intermittent disruptions to golf course patrons.

 Phase I – COMPLETE – 500 East from Coatsville Ave. to Ramona Ave.

-- Construction is anticipated to occur between Spring 2022 and Fall 2023 pending scheduling and funding.
+- Construction is anticipated to begin in Spring 2023 over two construction seasons pending funding.